 When full flocked, Kitulo National Park will be the leading nature conservation park in Africa, specializing on orchid holidays with less wildlife itineraries.
 It will add a new product to Tanzania’s wildlife-based tourism, which so far, has been competing with other destinations like Kenya, Zimbabwe, Botswana, Namibia and South Africa.

-– Hill climbing on the neighboring ranges.
+What to do – Good hiking trails exist and soon will be developed into a formal trail system. – Open walking across the grasslands to watch birds and wildflowers. – Hill climbing on the neighboring ranges.
 A half-day hike from the park across the Livingstone Mountains leads to the sumptuous Matema Beach on Lake Nyasa.